 Game On Cancer Fuels Healthy Minds and Bodies Through ExCITE Program

 Beating cancer sometimes requires more than office visits and treatments—it also helps to foster a healthy mind and body.
-That’s where Henry Ford Health System’s ExCITE (Exercise and Cancer Integrative Therapy Education) Program comes in.
+That’s where Henry Ford Health’s ExCITE (Exercise and Cancer Integrative Therapy Education) Program comes in.

 ExCITE, which is supported in large part through funds raised by Game On Cancer, provides low-cost individualized exercise programs for cancer patients and survivors, including granting access to Henry Ford fitness facilities.